sillsdev/TheCombine/docs/deploy/README.md

   Note that:

   - When the `./setup_combine.py` script is used to install _The Combine_ on a NUC, it will install the fonts required for Arabic, English, French, Portuguese, and Spanish.
-If additional fonts will be required, add the following argument to the `setup_combine.py` commands above:
+If additional fonts will be required, call the `setup_combine.py` commands with the `--langs` option.
+Use the `--help` option to see the argument syntax.

-    ```bash
-    ./setup_combine.py ... --set maintenace.localLangList="<languageList>"
-    ```

-    where `<languageList>` is a space delimited string of the language codes whose fonts should be installed locally.

   - Starting with version 0.7.25, the tag will start with a ‘v’, even if the release does not (we are transitioning to the format where release versions start with a ‘v’).